Creative Facilitation: "A whole new mindset"

 I’ll share a simple model of networks to show how you can shift the way you think about meetings and workshops.
 Move away from hierarchy towards more creative, peer-to-peer engagement

-I'll share methods I've learnt and made over the years to bring that model to life, including:
+I'll share ways to to bring that model to life, including:

 Full circle and other methods to speed up feedback and avoid the agony of “creeping death” reporting from breakouts